 Bacterial and viral infections mimicking IBD.
 This PDF file provides an excellent summary of infectious agents that can mimic the symptoms of ulcerative colitis.
 This highlights a common problem with many so-called ‘autoimmune diseases’ including my own disease of rheumatoid arthritis.
 Since there are a number of infections that can mimic the symptoms of RA very closely it’s often the case that sufferers have an infection rather than actual rheumatoid arthritis.
 From my own research it appears that a fair number of UC sufferers are likewise suffering from an infection which mimics their symptoms.

 How to Treat Ulcerative Colitis with Diet.
 In this article Dr Michael Greger M.D. explains how the consumption of animal protein may be causing relapses in ulcerative colitis sufferers.
-Indicating that dairy may be one of the primary triggers for ulcerative colitis (I have no doubt about this personally as it’s also a common cause of rheumatoid arthritis) he suggests the removal of dairy for a trial period as a possible treatment.
+Highlighting that dairy may be one of the primary triggers for ulcerative colitis (I have no doubt about this personally as it’s also a common cause of rheumatoid arthritis) he suggests the removal of dairy for a trial period as a possible treatment.
 He also covers the link between hydrogen sulphide generation and UC and the potential of fostering butyrate-producing friendly bacteria feeding on fibre as a treatment.

 Is Nutritional Yeast Healthy for Everyone?.
 In this video Dr Michael Greger M.D. shows that for some patients with inflammatory bowel disease (including ulcerative colitis) nutritional yeast (including brewers yeast) may be a trigger.
 The evidence he presents in the video strongly suggests that it may be worth avoiding all sources of yeast in the diet for a trial period to see if this improves UC symptoms.